-However, in the case of the journalistic exemption under section 32, it does say that in considering whether a data controller's belief was reasonable that publication was or would be in the public interest, regard may be had by the court to his compliance with any relevant Code of Practice, designated by order of the Secretary of State.
+Ho vever, in the case of the journalistic exemption under section 32, it does say that in considering whether a data controller's belief was reasonable that publication was or would be in the public interest, regard may be had by the court to his compliance with any relevant Code of Practice, designated by order of the Secretary of State.
 The broadcasters' codes and the PCC Code have been designated.
 In the case of newspaper and magazine journalism, this therefore clearly means the PCC Code of Practice.

-The Code of Practice makes clear that the public interest may be invoked to justify breaching 10 of the 17 clauses of the Code, principally relating to an individual's privacy.
-It says that the public interest includes detecting or exposing crime or serious misdemeanour, protecting public health and safety, and preventing the public from being misled by some statement or action of an individual or organisation.
+The PCC Code of Practice does not require demonstration of the public interest for compliance with every clause or to justify publication.
+Where the PCC Code of Practice refers to the public interest, it says that the public interest includes detecting or exposing crime or serious misdemeanour, protecting public health and safety and preventing the public from being misled by some statement or action of an individual or organisation.
 It also states that there is a public interest in freedom of expression itself, and that the Commission will have regard to the extent to which material has, or is about to, become available to the public.